Thank you for reading our post, please rate this article at the end.

 - Mix the wet ingredients in a bowl and add the dry ingredients.

-- Whisk the mixture to achieve a fine consistency.
+- Whisk the mixture until it reaches a fine consistency.

 - Add a tablespoon of butter or oil to the skillet to cook pancakes over the campfire.